AI Use Cases/Manufacturing

 1

-Step 1: The AI ingests your patch vulnerability feeds (NVE/CVE data), your current patch inventory across all systems (SAP, Oracle, Infor, Epicor, Plex, MES, SCADA), and your production schedule from your MES platform and work order system in real time.
+Step 1: The AI ingests your patch vulnerability feeds (NVD/CVE data), your current patch inventory across all systems (SAP, Oracle, Infor, Epicor, Plex, MES, SCADA), and your production schedule from your MES platform and work order system in real time.

 2